 Introduction to Unix

-Knowledge of the Unix operating system is fundamental to being productive on HPC systems such as LIMS-HPC and those offered by VLSCI.
+Knowledge of the Unix operating system is fundamental to being productive on HPC systems such as LIMS-HPC.
 This workshop will introduce you to the fundamental Unix concepts by way of a series of hands-on exercises.
 In particular you will learn how to do the following things:

 - Log into a Unix machine remotely